wilSecord/aloe_vera/README.md

 - To place wood (|), use TFGH, directionally.

 These controls seem strange at first but become second nature the more you use them.
+# WARNING
+## THIS GAME IS VERY WIP,
+That being said, please report any bugs you might find throughout playing.

+#### Thank you, and enjoy!